 First up, let’s talk about the pros of bringing your kid to Disney at age 3 or younger!

 First off, even if they won’t remember the trip, you WILL!
-You can really make some awesome memories as a parent when you get to watch your baby interact with Mickey for the first time or see your toddler dribble Dole Whip down their face.
+You can really make some awesome memories as a parent when you get to watch your baby see Mickey for the first time or see your toddler dribble Dole Whip down their face.

 Plus, there’s something super magical about Disney pictures and we love having them from when our kids were little babies (and from when WE were babies!).